 South Africa, Africa's second largest economy, is the largest destination for foreign direct investment on the continent.
 The country has a two-tiered, developing economy with one tier similar to that of a developed country and the second tier having only the most basic infrastructure.
 Although South Africa has experienced modest economic growth in recent years, such growth has been sluggish, hampered by endemic corruption, ethnic and civil conflicts, labor unrest, the effects of the HIV health crisis, and political instability.
 In addition, reduced demand for South African exports due to the lasting effects of the European debt crisis and persistent low growth in the global economy may limit any such recovery.
 These problems have been compounded by worries over South African sovereign debt prompted by an increasing deficit and rising level of sovereign debt.
-These conditions led Fitch and S&P to downgrade South African debt to "junk" status.
-Such downgrades in South African sovereign debt could have serious consequences on investments in South Africa.
+These conditions led Fitch and S&P to downgrade South African debt to "junk" status and to downgrade South Africa's long-term foreign currency issuer default rating to "negative."
+Such downgrades in South African sovereign debt and issuer default could have serious consequences on investments in South Africa.